peterthehan/discord-region-role-bot/README.md

 regionRoleLimit: 1
 ```

-> `regionRoleLimit` is the number of regional country roles a user is able to have.
+> `regionRoleLimit` is the maximum number of regional country roles a user is able to have.